alan-camilo/100-days-of-code/log.md

 ### Day 6: April 22, 2020

-**Today's Progress**: I fixed some bugs, improved the MPV implementation using data binding, and attached to the pending intent of the alert message the 'tomorrow' tab index.
+**Today's Progress**: I fixed some bugs, improved the MVP implementation using data binding, and attached to the pending intent of the alert message the 'tomorrow' tab index.
 No much progress on what really matters on my TODO list.

 **Thoughts**: Intent flags are not that obvious.